 Do not charge a frozen battery.
-This may cause an explosion.
+Charging a frozen battery may cause an explosion.

 The batteries must be kept clean.
 The covers (if equipped) must be kept on the cells.
 Use the recommended cables, connections, and battery box covers when the engine is operated.